luban19p/Digi-SYSKA/README.md

 I am SUPER pleased to announce that all future Digi SYSKA sessions will take place in the remodelled RSU in the Science Library!

 ## WHY ... should I attend Digi SYSKA?
 The software skills we will delve into will be relevant to the work you do and/or the work academic staff and students at Otago do.
-The sessions are designed to be hands-on and fun (if coding and data manipulation are your idea of fun), and your participation can be cited in your Professional Development Review.
+The sessions are designed to be hands-on and fun, and your participation can be cited in your Professional Development Review.